Quito Altitude Sickness – Symptoms & Treatment

 Classic Symptoms of Altitude Sickness

 - Swelling of the hands, feet, and face

 Why does altitude sickness occur in Quito, Ecuador?

 The number of oxygen molecules per breath decreases as altitude increases.
 With Quito sitting at 9,000 feet, the illness arrives due to lack of oxygen in the body, as each breach sends less oxygen to the placed that need them.
 Factors that come into play are age, weight, blood pressure, and general fitness of an individual.
-Others factors are how fast a person climbs to 8,000 ft and the amount of time spent at a high altitude.
-Because most travelers are traveling by plane from much lower elevations, the change in atmosphere is immediate and noticable.
+Other factors are how fast a person climbs to 8,000 ft and the amount of time spent at a high altitude.
+Because most travelers are traveling by plane from much lower elevations, the change in atmosphere is immediate and noticeable.
 Thus, on your first night climbing a flight of stairs or walking up a steep hill, you will likely feel quite winded by the altitude!

 Medicine to Prevent or Lessen Quito Altitude Sickness

 Consult with your doctor before taking any medicine.
 Acetazolamide, the main ingredient in Diamox, is a medicine to help with altitude sickness. his medicine can also be found in pharmacies in Ecuador under the name Glaucomed.
 The usual recommended dosage is 125 mg twice a day, taken once in the morning and once at lunch.
 This medicine decreases and eliminates the majority of unpleasant symptoms from the radical decrease of oxygen levels in your body that occurs from visiting Quito.
 If you plan on doing a day trip to Maccu Picchu or Cotapaxi Mountain in Ecuador, this can be a lifesaver.
 Acetazolamide works less over time, so it is usually used only for a short period.